webino/Webino/README.md

 - **Low coupling**

-  - The computing code must be separated to a routines emitting events and to listeners.
+  - The computing code must be separated into routines emitting events and listeners.

 - **Testable**